-How To Integrate An Exercise Schedule Into Your Daily Routine
+How to Integrate an Exercise Schedule Into Your Daily Routine

-Scheduling at least 30 minutes of exercise on most days is critical to maintaining your physical and mental wellbeing when managing diabetes.
+Scheduling at least 30 minutes of exercise on most days is critical to maintaining your physical and mental well-being when managing diabetes.

 February 18, 2022